deyanlyubenov/audio_recorder_socket/README.md

 python websocket_server.py
 ```

 The server listens on `ws://0.0.0.0:8000`.
-When a client connects and sends binary audio data, the server writes the frames to a new file under the `recordings/` directory.
-Each connection creates a unique file with a timestamp and random identifier.
+When a client sends binary WAV data,
+the server buffers the incoming frames and, after a short period with no new
+data, encodes the buffer to MP3.
+The resulting files are stored under the
+`recordings/` directory with timestamped names.